mantidproject/mantid/dev-docs/source/GettingStarted.rst

 Building Mantid
 ###############
-See `Building with CMake <http://www.mantidproject.org/Building_with_CMake>`_ for information about building Mantid.
+See :ref:`BuildingWithCMake` for information about building Mantid.

 Building VATES
 ##############
-See `Building VATES <https://www.mantidproject.org/Building_VATES>`_ for infromation about building VATES.
+See :ref:`BuildingVATES` for infromation about building VATES.